highg33k/test_dox/README.md

-# dox_data_analyst
+# Doximity data analyst technical challenge

-Doximity technical challenge
+#### _Proprietary and Confidential_

-Proprietary and Confidential
+## Problem outline
 Consider a scenario where you work for a social network company for academics.
 This social network includes full professors, assistant professors, postdoctoral students, graduate students and others as members.
 To increase engagement and interaction among the members of this academic community, your product manager wants to roll out a feature that ranks members in the network according to the number of times other people have viewed their social profiles.
 The product manager sketches out a general vision for the product, which would appear differently for each user:

 __________

 Your rank for profile views

-John Doe
+1. John Doe
-Jane Doe
+2. Jane Doe
-You
+3. You
-Jon Doe
+4. Jon Doe
-Jan Doe
+5. Jan Doe
-...
+6. ...

 __________